patrickchense/codeTest/axon-initializr/README.md

 The secret to its success is no secret at all: it’s superbly easy to use.
 You can use it [in your browser][start-spring], or directly from inside your IDE.
 You can even use it from the command line via cURL or [HTTPie][httpie] or from the [Spring Boot CLI][spring-boot-cli].

-## Build Your Own Application Generator
+## Build Your Own code.cz.springsecurity.exp.Application Generator

 How?
 With Spring of course!
 There’s even a library for it.
 The library is also called [Spring Initializr][spring-initializr-repo].
 It’s the core library that powers [start.spring.io][start-spring], and it's super easy to customize.
 In the rest of this article, we’ll walk through the steps required to create your own customized initializr.